Current Travel Advice for Customers. Click here

 After a long day spent out in nature, entertaining the kids, or negotiating the hustle and bustle of the village, there’s nothing quite like retiring to a rejuvenating spa to replenish those batteries.
 Luckily, Blue Mountain has four fantastic spas for those wanting to take it easy.
 Top of the bunch is the renowned Scandinave Spa.
 This award-winning venue is set in the midst of a lush forest. just a short distance from Blue Mountain, and features an inviting collection of hot and cool pools, along with thermal waterfalls, relaxation areas, a Finnish sauna and eucalyptus steam room.
 Combine with a heavenly 60-minute Swedish massage and a stop by the onsite health-conscious bistro, and you’ll be raring for your next adventure in no time.

 For those in need of some retail therapy, the pedestrian village is home to a superb range of stores, especially for a community of its size.
 There’s something to appeal to all ages and tastes, whether it be the latest outdoor gear and gadgets, quirky home accessories, elegant furniture, kid’s toys or trendy fashion items.
-Top picks include Lifted and Colombia for adventure apparel and sports equipment, Go Fish Go and The Olde Stanton Store for unique homeware and gifts, along with Brights’ Gallery and even a paint-your-own pottery store for art lovers.
+Top picks include Lifted and Columbia for adventure apparel and sports equipment, Go Fish Go and The Olde Stanton Store for unique homeware and gifts, along with Brights’ Gallery and even a paint-your-own pottery store for art lovers.

 Dining & nightlife